Design2Production/scoop-dev/docs/upgrade-install-surevision-indoor-dual-pc.md

 3. Run the install script:

-<pre>.\UpgradeInstallDeviceProxy.ps1 Production "C:\Program Files\dp-NetworkProxy-SureVision-Indoor-Windows-V1.6" singlePC</pre>
+<pre>.\UpgradeInstallDeviceProxy.ps1 Production "C:\Program Files\dp-NetworkProxy-SureVision-Indoor-Windows-V1.6" dualPC</pre>

 The arguments are as follows:

 <pre>
                                                       Production = which server to use: Staging | Production "C:\Program Files\dp-NetworkProxy-Surevision-Indoor-Windows-V1.6 = old installation folder
                                                         singlePc = InstallationType: singlePC|dualPC
 </pre>

-> Ensure there are no errors reported during installation - it can take a long time to install, particularly on machines with slow or intermittant internet
+> Ensure there are no errors reported during installation - it can take a long time to install, particularly on machines with slow or intermittant internet***